Mont Blanc Shrinks By Over Two Metres In Two Years - UrduPoint

 Mont Blanc Shrinks By Over Two Metres In Two Years

-Chamonix, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) France's highest mountain, Mont Blanc, has shrunk by over two metres in height over the past two years, researchers said on Thursday, measuring the Alpine peak at 4,805.59 metres (15,766.4 feet).
+Chamonix, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2023) Western Europe's highest mountain, Mont Blanc, has shrunk by over two metres in height over the past two years, researchers said on Thursday, measuring the Alpine peak at 4,805.59 metres (15,766.4 feet).

 The 2.22-metre (7.28-foot) decline could be down to lower precipitation during summer, said Jean des Garets, chief geometer in the Haute-Savoie department of southeastern France.